platformsh/platformsh-docs/sites/platform/src/guides/strapi/local-development/local-development-v4.md

        db_relationship
      ][0];
      // Option 1.
 PostgreSQL.
-     // The PostgreSQL configuration assumes the following in your .platform/services.yaml file:
+     // The PostgreSQL configuration assumes the following in your {{< vendor/configfile "services" >}} file:
      //
      // dbpostgres:
      //    type: postgresql:12